octospacc/sitoctt/en/blog/2023-05-02-Piu-Che-un-Esame-Ho-Fatto-una-Guerra.md

 Yes, <strong>that's all</strong>.
 I can't say anything else about this moment, it immediately crystallized into goodness.
 From there, until I finished and was able to leave, not a fly flew again.</p>

 <p>At that point, unfortunately, I had <strong>accumulated</strong> the <strong>irritation</strong> anyway, and it took me <em>hours and hours and <strong>hours</strong> ></em> <strong>to dispose of it</strong>, between doing various random things and writing this article.<br>
 The only thing I can logically <strong>regret</strong> is not having made that bench resonate a few precious minutes before</strong> seriously reaching the limit, given that gentle methods didn't work.
-Unfortunately or fortunately, damn, it's not <strong>a reflection that arises in me</strong> too often; <strong>only when</strong> I am already <strong>over</strong> that limit, and perhaps I have <strong>already committed other avoidable</strong> damage.</p>
+Unfortunately or fortunately, damn, it's not <strong>a reflex that arises in me</strong> too often; <strong>only when</strong> I am already <strong>over</strong> that limit, and perhaps I have <strong>already committed other avoidable</strong> damage.</p>

 <hr>